aaviator42/webmon/README.md

 Simple batch file to monitor a web resource.

 ## What does it do?
 It repeatedly checks if a certain online resource is accessible.
 It assumes that any return code other than `0` from `curl` is an error, and logs it as such.
-The logfile is updates each time the error code changes.
+The logfile is updated each time the error code changes.

 It requires `curl`, which ships with modern versions of Windows 10 by default.
 If you don't have it, you can get it from https://curl.haxx.se/windows/